 Its potential is huge, and several studies have highlighted the opportunities associated with the use of SCG in food and cosmetics products, thanks to its high content of antioxidants and fatty acids that benefit health and skin(Bessada et al., 2018; Kourmentza et al., 2017; Scully et al, 2016; Martinez-Saez et al., 2016).

 For every tonne of coffee grounds recycled, we avert the emissions of 340m3 of methane into the atmosphere.
-Within the next 5 years, we are planning to recycle 1600 tonnes of coffee yearly, which is equivalent to 3 million average car emissions per year.

 Not only do we extend the life of coffee, but we allow companies and people to benefit from its virtues for longer, all through a way that is Bueno for You, Good for All.